dovellous/skill-test/readme.md

 ```
     1. Install TypeScript: `npm install typescript --save-dev`
     2. Create a `tsconfig.json` file in the root directory of the project.
+    3. Run `yarn add typescript @types/node @types/react @types/react-dom @types/jest --dev`
-    3. Convert the `.js` files to `.ts` files.
+    4. Convert the `.js` files to `.ts` files.
-    4. Update the imports and exports to use the TypeScript syntax.
+    5. Update the imports and exports to use the TypeScript syntax.
-    5. Run the TypeScript compiler: `tsc`
+    6. Run the TypeScript compiler: `tsc`
 ```

 ### 3. Remove unused imports and variables: